Image of an avocado producer displaying his produce

 Primary Farm Assurance

-Primary Farm Assurance (PFA) from GLOBALG.A.P. is an entry-level standard designed to assess good agricultural practices in developing economies and emerging markets.
-Built as a steppingstone to the flagship Integrated Farm Assurance (IFA) standards, PFA contains three levels (Entry, Foundation, Intermediate) and has a shorter list of requirements for safe and responsible farming than IFA, making the solution more accessible to smallholders.
+Primary Farm Assurance (PFA) is an entry-level program designed to assess good agricultural practices in developing economies and emerging markets.
+Offering a stepping stone to the flagship GLOBALG.A.P.
+Integrated Farm Assurance (IFA) standard, PFA contains three levels (Entry, Intermediate, and Advanced) and has a shorter list of requirements than IFA, making the solution more accessible to smallholders.

-The first step towards safer, more sustainable agriculture
+The first step towards safer and more responsible agriculture

 What is Primary Farm Assurance?

-Primary Farm Assurance (PFA) is an entry-level assessment of good agricultural practices for developing economies and emerging markets.
-Centred on a capacity building approach that promotes gradual progression to full Integrated Farm Assurance (IFA) certification, the PFA assessment enables small-scale producers to improve farm management at their own pace, cut food safety risks, gain proof of efforts towards responsible farming practices, and show compliance with food safety legislation to increase access to local and regional markets.
+Primary Farm Assurance (PFA) is an entry-level assessment of responsible farming practices for developing economies and emerging markets.
+Centered on a capacity-building approach that promotes gradual progression to full Integrated Farm Assurance (IFA) certification, the PFA program aims to support small-scale producers in improving farm management at their own pace.
+This includes reducing food safety risks, gaining proof of implementation efforts towards responsible farming practices, and demonstrating compliance with food safety legislation to increase access to local and regional markets.

 Infographic showing the stepwise approach of GLOBALG.A.P.
 Primary Farm Assurance